Jackelyneg/covid-19-image-classification/README.md

 #### Metric of choice (Symptoms):
 Recall:
-Model should have a recall as close to 1 as possible to reduce False Negatives
+- Model should have a recall as close to 1 as possible to reduce False Negatives

-Recall is being used as the selected metric because we need the percentage of actual positive results predicted correctly.
+- Recall is being used as the selected metric because we need the percentage of actual positive results predicted correctly.

+#### Top Features for Symptoms Data